Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Alternatively, you may want to present a forecast for growth in the coming months or use numbers to demonstrate why committing to a significant change is essential.

-A wall of numbers can be effective, but you must remember that in a presentation, you must find visual ways to represent this data
+A wall of numbers can be effective, but you must remember that you must find visual ways to represent this data in a presentation

 Graphs and charts help people who have not been spending as much time with these numbers as you to get to grips with them quickly and effectively.